NeatoRobotics/neato-sdk-js/README.md

 var user = new Neato.User();
 user.isConnected()
   .done(function () {
-  //ok you can retrieve your robot list now }).fail(function () {
+    // ok you can retrieve your robot list now }).fail(function () {
-  //authentication failure or user not yet logged in });
+    // authentication failure or user not yet logged in });
 ```